 In this article, you’ll learn how to use GA4 Calculated Metrics for your business, including how to set them up, their current limitations, and how to report on and interpret your Calculated Metrics data.

-What Are GA4 Calculated Metrics?
+What are GA4 Calculated Metrics?

 Calculated Metrics combine existing metrics within your GA4 property to give you better visibility and easier access to the data at your fingertips.
 According to Google: